Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Stopovers: Which Hub Saves You the Most?

 On a long-haul route, your choice of hub changes both the price and the journey.
-Here is how the main stopovers compare.
+Here’s how the main stopovers compare, and why mine mattered more than I expected.

 Doha, Dubai and Abu Dhabi (the Gulf)

 Best for the price-to-comfort balance.
 Layovers are typically short and slick, the airports are modern, and the second leg into Bangkok is an easy six to seven hours.
+My partner and I had a 90-minute Doha connection, just long enough for a coffee and a leg stretch before the gate, and we touched down at Suvarnabhumi a little after midnight feeling almost human.
 These hubs hit the cheapest-with-comfort sweet spot, and all three Gulf carriers throw in 30 kg of luggage.
+But the cheapest hub of all sits further east, and it comes with a catch.

 Istanbul